ppy/osu-wiki/wiki/Tournaments/MWC/2026_7K/en.md

    - **Do not ask for a reschedule unless it is absolutely needed.
 The tournament managers reserve the right to deny any rescheduling request.**
    - Late reschedule requests will not be accepted under any circumstances.
 5. Captains are chiefly responsible for their team's availability, and will be held accountable for any mismanagement in this regard.
 Captains that do not observe deadlines, act in bad faith when rescheduling matches, or similar offenses, are subject to the sanctions listed on the [tournament rules section](#tournament-rules), rule 15.

+## Notes

+[^qualifiers-seeding]: Used as the main seeding method
+[^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same rank sum